National Museum of Racing Policies Regarding the Museum Collection

 Many institutions and individuals have generously loaned objects to the Museum.
 However, with rare exceptions, the Museum does not accept loaned objects for reasons other than immediate exhibition purposes.

 The National Museum of Racing and Hall of Fame relies mostly on donated materials and rarely purchases items for the collection.
 However, you are welcome to submit an inquiry to the Museum about the potential purchase of an object that would complement our mission of preserving and exhibiting the entire spectrum of Thoroughbred racing in America.
-The inquiry should be sent in letter format to the attention of the Curator, and must include an image of the object, the asking price, a detailed description including condition, and provenance information.
+The inquiry should be sent in letter format to the attention of the Collections Manager, and must include an image of the object, the asking price, a detailed description including condition, and provenance information.
 All purchases must be approved by the Collections and Exhibits Committee, and a response to your offer will be sent to you as soon as a decision has been made.

 To find out more information concerning your object, particularly evaluation of condition, authenticity, and value, you will need to contact a professional appraiser who specializes in sporting art and memorabilia.
 Museum personnel cannot ethically or legally provide appraisal information for objects that could be donated to or purchased by the Museum.